BND Hamburger Icon

 Open row

-In today’s environment, where many employers put a premium on workplace collaboration, hiring employees who can understand and control their emotions – while also identifying what makes those around them tick – is of the utmost importance.
+In today’s environment, many employers put a premium on workplace collaboration.
+So, hiring employees who can understand and control their emotions — while also identifying what makes those around them tick — is of the utmost importance.

 The term “emotional intelligence” was first unveiled in a paper written by Peter Salovey and John D. Mayer.
 According to the Yale Center for Emotional Intelligence, Salovey and Mayer developed the theory while painting a house.

-“Whenever you put two or more people together, they need to learn how to work together, and emotional intelligence is a huge part of that,” McKee said.
+“Whenever you put two or more people together, they need to learn how to work together, and EQ is a huge part of that,” said McKee, a senior fellow at the University of Pennsylvania Graduate School of Education and director of the PennCLO Executive Doctoral Program.

 Did You Know?Did you know